aleksanderujek/aleksanderujek/README.md

 ## Hello there 👋

-### 🌚 Who am i?
 I'm Alex.
-I'm a senior software engineer at ABB in Poland 🇵🇱
+I'm Software Developer from Poland 🇵🇱

 ### 🛠️ Technologies
-My current stack is .NET + React (& typescript), but I have experience in:
+My current stack is mostly .NET + React, but I do have experience in:
 - Angular,
 - WebComponents,
 - LitElements,
 - Python,
 - Xamarin,

-### 🌱 I’m currently learning
-- Next.JS
-- GraphQL

 <!--
 **aleksanderujek/aleksanderujek** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.